 UPSC has a long list of optional subjects out of which you can select any subject of your choice.
-Here we are giving an outline of syllabus of Chemistry.
+Here we are giving an outline of Chemistry syllabus of UPSC Mains.

 To appear in UPSC Civil Services Mains exam, you need to have complete awareness about UPSC Mains Syllabus and exam pattern.
 To get complete information, you can check given links.